View online Integrated Annual Reports |

 ICMM Gold Fields Self Assessment Principles 2018 XLS - 52KB |

-In 2014, Gold Fields ceased to be a member of the World Gold Council (WGC).
-As a member in 2012 and 2013 Gold Fields was instrumental in the development and piloting of the WGC Conflict-Free Gold Standard and all its eligible operations continue to be in conformance with the Standard.
-A copy of Gold Fields' Conflict-Free Gold Report, its Statement of Conformance and the independent limited assurance opinion are listed below.
+Gold Fields rejoined the World Gold Council (WGC) in 2022 after resigning its membership in 2014.
+As a member in 2012 and 2013, Gold Fields was instrumental in the development and piloting of the WGC Conflict-Free Gold Standard and all our eligible operations are in conformance with the Standard.
+Copies of Gold Fields' Conflict-Free Gold Report, its Statement of Conformance and the independent limited assurance opinion are listed below:

 We are constantly looking at ways to improve our business and this includes evolving human rights through the identification of salient human rights issues in the Group.
 Salient human rights issues as defined by the UN Guiding Principles on Business and Human Rights (UNGP) are those human rights that have the most severe negative impacts as a result of the company's activities or business relationships.
-During 2018, with the assistance of Shift, a leading centre of expertise on the UNGP, we considered the stakeholder groups impacted by the key activities in the business and in our supply chain and prioritised the human rights impacts by determining their severity.
+With the assistance of Shift, a leading centre of expertise on the UNGP, we considered the stakeholder groups impacted by the key activities in the business and in our supply chain and prioritised the human rights impacts by determining their severity.
 Eight salient issues were identified for Gold Fields one of which is abuse of power by public and private security.
-We conducted a detailed bow-tie analysis that included: listing the causes of the issue, their consequences, and preventative controls, mitigatory controls in place.
-It also listed future mitigation actions to be considered.
-During 2019 we started the process of closing out mitigation actions identified during the Group's salient issue process.
+We conducted a detailed bow-tie analysis that included listing the causes of the issue, their consequences, and preventative controls, mitigatory controls in place.
+We closed out the gaps during 2019 and 2020.

 United Nations Global Compact: the UNGC is based on ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
 Gold Fields has been a participant since 2006.
 Gold Fields submits its annual communication on progress at an advanced level.